zhangbuzhang/zhangbuzhang.github.io/_pages/about.md

 * Served as PC member of [APSEC 2025](https://conf.researchr.org/home/apsec-2025).
 Welcome to Macau!

 * Two papers get accepted by FSE 2025.
+Congrats to Haoran and Xingpei!

 * Our works on LLM Obfuscation benchmark and DBMS differential testing won **<font color="red">2 ACM SIGSOFT Distinguished Paper Award</font>** on ICSE 2025.